MicrosoftDocs/SupportArticles-docs/support/azure/active-directory/enable-support-tls-environment.md

 - To comply with the latest compliance standards for the [Federal Risk and Authorization Management Program (FedRAMP)](https://www.fedramp.gov/).
 - To improve security when users interact with our cloud services.

-The services will be deprecated on the following dates:
+The services are being deprecated on the following dates:

 - **TLS 1.0**, **1.1** and **3DES Cipher suite** in U.S. government instances starting on **March 31, 2021**.
 - **TLS 1.0**, **1.1** and **3DES Cipher suite** in public instances starting **June 30, 2021**.